 Antarctica: The Ultimate Expedition Adventure You’ll Never Forget

-There is something humbling about stepping onto the seventh continent for the first time.
-As the M/V World Explorer departed Ushuaia, the anticipation was electric.
+As the World Explorer departed Ushuaia, the anticipation was electric.
 I was about to experience a land of unparalleled beauty, a place where nature reigns supreme, and humans are only visitors.

 Crossing the Drake Passage: The Rite of Passage